MicrosoftDocs/azure-docs/articles/data-factory/data-factory-spark.md

 > If you are new to Azure Data Factory, we recommend you go through the [Build your first pipeline](data-factory-build-your-first-pipeline.md) tutorial before you read this article.
 For an overview of Data Factory service, see [Introduction to Azure Data Factory](data-factory-introduction.md).

 ## Apache Spark cluster in Azure HDInsight
-First, create an Apache Spark cluster in Azure HDInsight.
-See [Get started: Create Apache Spark cluster in Azure HDInsight and run interactive queries using Spark SQL](../hdinsight/hdinsight-apache-spark-jupyter-spark-sql.md) to create an Apache Spark cluster and then Jupyter note book to run a couple of Spark SQL interactive queries to confirm that the cluster is working as expected.
+First, create an Apache Spark cluster in Azure HDInsight by using the instructions in [Get started: Create Apache Spark cluster in Azure HDInsight](../hdinsight/hdinsight-apache-spark-jupyter-spark-sql.md).

 ## Create data factory
 Here are the typical steps to create a data factory that invokes a Spark Activity.